 This fixed point behavior for normals manifests itself in the following way.
-No matter what random variable X I start with, as long as it has mean 0 and standard deviation 1, for X_1, X_2, \ldots iid X, begins to look more and more like a standard normal the larger n gets.
+Start with a random variable X with mean 0 and standard deviation 1.
+Then for X_1, X_2, \ldots iid X, begins to look more and more like a standard normal the larger n gets.